ibehave-ibots/OurWebsite/pages/workshops/data_management.md

 title: Intro to File- and Database-oriented Neuroscience Data Management With Python, SQL, and HDF5
+summary: |
+    What is all this hype about databases, and how can I use them to make my analysis work simpler?
+In this workshop, you’ll build databases and query them in Python and SQL using DuckDB, store complex data in HDF5, and host it with Git and GitHub.
 hours: 15
 sessions:
 - date: 2024-02-22